Odynovo Tours Guest Story: This Doctor Is a True Model for Us

 Dr. Brender is a retired Clinical Professor of Surgery from America, and the year 2008 witnessed the beginning of his story.
 One day, he received a letter from the People to People Ambassador Program regarding his joining a surgical delegation to Cambodia and Vietnam, whose mission was to evaluate the surgical care being provided and to get involved in helping to improve the medical condition in both nations.

 Dr. Brender participated in the mission and went to Asia, but he didn't realize this tour would be a big shock for him until he visited two sites in Phnom Penh, Cambodia.
 "Walking through the Toul Sleng Genocide Museum and the Killing Fields, learning of the 1.7 million Cambodians murdered by the Khmer Rouge brought back memories of my own family's slaughters by the Nazis during World War II", Dr. Brender said, "And I wanted to do something meaningful for Cambodian people."

-The Mission 6 in November 2016 was Dr. Brender's last experience to Cambodia.
-As usual, he brought many medical equipments and supplies to the hospitals in need.
-This time, he and his team visited Khmer Soviet Friendship Hospital, Kossamak Hospital, National Pediatric Hospital in Phnom Penh, and headed to Siem Reap to visit Siem Reap Provincial Hospital, Angkor Hospital for Children, Sihanoukville Referral Hospital, Preah Sihanouk Referral Hospital.
+Mission 6 in November 2016 was Dr. Brender's last experience in Cambodia.
+As usual, he brought many medical equipment and supplies to the hospitals in need.
+This time, he and his team visited Khmer Soviet Friendship Hospital, Kossamak Hospital, and National Pediatric Hospital in Phnom Penh, and headed to Siem Reap to visit Siem Reap Provincial Hospital, Angkor Hospital for Children, Sihanoukville Referral Hospital, Preah Sihanouk Referral Hospital.